ptabriz/FOSS4G_workshop/README.md

 The first step is to clean the scene and setup rendering and lighting parameters.
 __`GUI`__
-* Run Blender and open the file "Example_A.blend".
+* Run Blender and open the file *Example_A.blend*.
 * Select the default __Cube__ object in 3D viewport and delete it (right-click on the object ‣  press delete ‣  ok )
-* Set __render engine__ to "Cycles".
-You can find it in the top header, the default is "Blender Render"
+* Make sure that the __render engine__ is set to "Cycles".
+You can find it in the top header, the default is *Blender Render*
-* To increase the _Lamp_ elevation and change the Lamp type to "Sun" for appropriate lighting:
+* To increase the Lamp elevation and change the Lamp type to __Sun__ for appropriate lighting:
     * Left click on the __Lamp__ object in __Outliner__ to select it
     * Go to __Properties editor__ ‣  __Object__ (the orange cube icon) ‣  __Transform__ panel ‣  in the __Location__ matrix, change the *Z* value to 1000 (see below figure if needed)
-* For geospatial models you need a more powerfull light source.
+* For geospatial models you need a more powerful light source.
 To change lamp type to Sun and increase the emission:
     * In __Properties editor__ ‣  __Lamp__ (two icons to the right of the __Object__ icon) ‣  expand the __Lamp__ panel ‣  Change lamp type to *Sun*
     * Expand the __Nodes__ panel ‣  Click on __Use Nodes__ to enable modifying Sun parameters.
     * Set the __Strength__ parameter to 6.00